 Dame Lesley Max - Co-Founder and Trustee

-Dame Lesley Max is the Co-founder, Chief Executive Officer and Trustee of Great Potentials Foundation.
+Dame Lesley Max is the Co-founder and Trustee of Great Potentials Foundation.

 Her background includes University of Auckland; secondary school teaching, mainly in London; freelance journalism, principally for METRO and writing.
 Her book “Children: Endangered Species?”
 (Penguin, 1990) has been profoundly influential in New Zealand.